-Trinity Fields is a Rights Respecting School and we are committed to the principles and values of the United Nations Convention on the Rights of the Child (UNCRC) across all areas of our work.

-Trinity Fields is a school where pupils are at the heart of everything we do.
-As part of our aim to promote a happy and successful school we have successfully been awarded UNICEF's "Rights Respecting School Award" (January 2017).
+Trinity Fields is a Rights Respecting School; we are committed to the principles and values of the United Nations Convention on the Rights of the Child (UNCRC) across all areas of our work.
+We are a school where pupils are at the heart of everything we do.
+We successfully achieved UNICEF's "Rights Respecting School Award" in January 2017 and we have a well-established record of developing pupil engagement at all levels.